AviatrixSystems/Docs/HowTos/spokegw_external.rst

 2. From the sidebar, expand the Multi-Cloud Transit option, and then select **Setup**.

+3. In the Multi-cloud Transit Network Workflow page, click the **Detach** option.

-3. Scroll down to the step for removing the gateway to the connection, and select the Spoke GW you created from the list menu.
+4. In Aviatrix Spoke Gateway, select the Spoke GW you created from the list menu.

-4. Click **Disconnect**.
+5. Click **Detach**.

 .. |spokegw_external_saas_sol| image:: spokegw_external_media/spokegw_external_saas_sol.png